 |Shortlist:||Kinetik – comprising Tetris Capital, Amber Australia, Kane Constructions, ISS Facility Services, CostaFox Developments, Warren & Mahoney and Six Degrees.
 Geelong Live – comprising Capella Capital, Aware Super, Lendlease Building, Honeywell, MAB Corporation, Populous, Hassell, Freadman White and Oculus.
 Plenary Conventions – comprising Plenary Group, Built, BGIS, Woods Bagot, WSP and 4D Workshop.|

-In May 2023, the Victorian Government announced that the shortlist for the project was refined to two consortia: Plenary Conventions and Kinetik.
+In May 2023, the Victorian Government refined the shortlist for the project to two consortia: Plenary Conventions and Kinetik.

 |Mar 2019||Geelong Convention Centre announced through the Geelong City Deal.|

 |Dec 2021||Project scope changed to add hotel, retail and commercial spaces, with additional Victorian Government funding commitment of $120 million.
 This took the total Victorian funding commitment to $260 million, with the Federal Government providing $30 million and Geelong Council providing $3 million.|